To the public, Tony Stark is a handsome, jet-setting industrialist and inventor. What they don't know is that he leads a second

 Old Shellhead comes with a reproduction of Iron Man #149, part one of a fight against Marvel's other armored heavyweight, Dr. Doom.
 Featuring artwork by John Romita, Jr., the issue doesn't recap Iron Man's origin, but it does feature the armor seen on the figure and give readers an idea of his powers.

 There are two variants of Iron Man.
 The first, released at the same time the regular figure, features a different mask and golden armor.
-It was more readily available than most ML variants, possibly because the gold looked so silly.
-Then, in the Wal*Mart exclusive Marvel Legends line, Iron Man got a totally blue paint job and became "Stealth" Iron Man.
+It was more readily available than most ML variants, possibly because the gold looked so bad.
+Then, in the Wal*Mart-exclusive Marvel Legends line (which they ordered to make up for opting not to buy this successful first series), Iron Man got a totally blue paint job and became "Stealth" Iron Man.